-We toured the city as much as we could after our long days at work, and because we were travelling as a big group, we often shared tips amongst ourselves of the best things to see and what others felt wasn’t worth braving the traffic.
+We toured the city as much as we could after our long days at work, and because we were traveling as a big group, we often shared tips amongst ourselves about the best things to see and what others felt wasn’t worth braving the traffic.
 I was more interested in sites of historical and cultural interest beyond the dining scene by night.
 And so here’s where I ring what was most compelling for me for its symbolism and guest experience.
-Should you find yourself in Dakar and void of a whole lot of time to do things leisurely, here’s are my picks on what to check out when in Dakar and on a whirlwind tour…
+Should you find yourself in Dakar and void of a whole lot of time to do things leisurely, here are my picks on what to check out when in Dakar and on a whirlwind tour…

 1. Monument de la Rennaissance

 It really is quite spectacular, and having seen a few Instagram posts on it, I’m glad I was able to tick this one off my list of to-dos in Dakar.
 The African Renaissance Monument, or Monument de la Renaissance Africaine in French, is an imposing, 49-meter tall bronze statue located on top of a hill outside Dakar’s central hub, and was built overlooking the Atlantic Ocean in the Ouakam suburb.
-Apparently marred with controversy on account of its expense, the Monument de la Rennaissance is the tallest statue in Africa, with its formal dedication having occurred on the 4 April 2010, Senegal's "National Day", in commemoration of the 50th anniversary of the country's independence from France.
+Apparently marred with controversy on account of its expense, the Monument de la Rennaissance is the tallest statue in Africa, with its formal dedication having occurred on 4 April 2010, Senegal’s “National Day”, in commemoration of the 50th anniversary of the country’s independence from France.

-What’s cool about the statue beyond its size, educational tours and the walk up several hundred steps flanked by flags of other African countries, is its symbolism.
-Launched by then Senegalese president Abdoulaye Wade, the statue shows a family stretching towards the sky, with the man carrying his child on his biceps and holding his wife by the waist.
+What’s cool about the statue beyond its size, educational tours, and the walk up several hundred steps flanked by flags of other African countries, is its symbolism.
+Launched by then-Senegalese president Abdoulaye Wade, the statue shows a family stretching towards the sky, with the man carrying his child on his biceps and holding his wife by the waist.
 They say this is symbolic of “an Africa emerging from the bowels of the earth, leaving obscurantism to go towards the light” and it’s easy to see why that makes good sense.

 A tour of the monument begins with an explanation of its construction, before learning more about the Senegalese road to independence from French colonial rule and other global leaders of the black renaissance.
 You can then go on to go up to view the city from the man’s head which is about 15 floors up from the base of the statue.
 And what a sight to behold by night as the statue is lit up to reveal its golden glory.
-Should you be hungry after being inspired by the African renaissance, there is a restaurant on site to whet your appetite with local and international cuisines!
+Should you be hungry after being inspired by the African Renaissance, there is a restaurant on-site to whet your appetite with local and international cuisines!

 2. A drive to Lake Retba

 Yes!
 The Lake really is pink!
 Lake Retba, also referred to as Le Lac Rose lies in the north of the Cap Vert peninsula of Senegal, a good 30 km drive in the north-east of Dakar.
 Waters are pink because of the Dunaliella salina algae which thrive in hypersaline environments such as salt lakes and salt evaporation ponds.
-Salt content in Lake Retba is high - up to 40% in some areas – and so you will come to find out that salt is in fact exported across the region by up to 3,000 collectors, men and women from all over the region who harvest the salt over long hours.
+The salt content in Lake Retba is high – up to 40% in some areas – and so you will come to find out that salt is in fact exported across the region by up to 3,000 collectors, men and women from all over the region who harvest the salt over long hours.
 It is here where we learned that Senegal is the largest producer of salt on the continent of Africa – and were able to see small fishermen boats on shore and some harvesting taking place under the hot West African sun.

 3. The Heritage Tour at Goree Island

 Gorée Island lies off the coast of Senegal and is accessible only by ferry.
-We were to learn that it was ruled in succession by the Portuguese, Dutch, English and French, and all this is evidenced in the architecture dotted across the island, and the massive contrast between the grim slave-quarters and the elegant houses of the slave traders.
+We were to learn that it was ruled in succession by the Portuguese, Dutch, English, and French, and all this is evidenced in the architecture dotted across the island and the massive contrast between the grim slave quarters and the elegant houses of the slave traders.
 The Maison des Esclaves (“Slave House”), built in 1786, includes displays of slavery artifacts, and the Fort d’Estrées stands as a historical museum.
 In 1978 Gorée Island was declared a UNESCO World Heritage site, and several of its historic structures were restored in the 1980s and ’90s.

 4. Dinner at Le Lagon

 Calming and clearly a vibrant dining and entertainment destination for Dakar’s elite, dinner at Le Lagon was a welcome treat from much of the small bar lounges we experienced for a taste of Dakar.
-The Oceanside restaurant is perched on stilts and makes for a perfect spot to enjoy the day’s fresh catch, a sparkling glass of wine and great company.
-Viewed as one of Dakar's top seafood spots, what stood out was the theming – from brass sailing instruments, a vintage diving suit as you enter the restaurant – which set the tone for the culinary exploration that awaits you.
+The Oceanside restaurant is perched on stilts and makes for a perfect spot to enjoy the day’s fresh catch, a sparkling glass of wine, and great company.
+Viewed as one of Dakar’s top seafood spots, what stood out was the theming – from brass sailing instruments to a vintage diving suit as you enter the restaurant – which set the tone for the culinary exploration that awaits you.
 It was clear from the patrons that Le Lagon is a hotspot for Dakar’s expat community and international visitors and is definitely worth your spend.

 5. Go on Safari at Bandia Reserve

-Never one to shy away from a good safari, Bandia Reserve granted us the opportunity to get out for some air especially after being hulled up in an exhibition center all week!
+Never one to shy away from a good safari, Bandia Reserve granted us the opportunity to get out for some air, especially after being hulled up in an exhibition center all week!
 The Bandia wildlife reserve is a great place to view native flora and of some of Africa’s most prolific wildlife.
-Bandia lies 65km from Dakar and 15km from Saly-Portugal and though small in size, awards you an opportunity to view game such as herds of big antelopes and gazelle, a lone buffalo, giraffe, ostrich and even a rhino.
+Bandia lies 65km from Dakar and 15km from Saly-Portugal and though small in size, awards you an opportunity to view game such as herds of big antelopes and gazelle, a lone buffalo, giraffe, ostrich, and even a rhino.

 In addition to experiencing the wilder side of nature, visitors can also see replicas of Serere pyramids with burial chambers, or enjoy a meal from the restaurant and bar which overlook a waterhole – a total feast for animal lovers and photographers when animals do come out for a drink of water.